 In a sense, AI conversations have become another form of personal content storage.
 The reflection I’m having right now about my publishing strategy?
 It started as a conversation with Claude while reorganising my blog.
 The AI remembered context from earlier in our session, connected dots between different topics, and helped me articulate things I’d been feeling but hadn’t put into words.

 This layer is new and its permanence is uncertain.
-But it’s worth acknowledging that some of your best thinking might now live in places that aren’t your blog, your notes app, or your social feed.
+But some of your best thinking might now live in places that aren’t your blog, your notes app, or your social feed.
+Unless you deliberately move it there.

 Choosing Your Platforms